 The more successful the technology offerings, no matter how small, the easier it will be for investors to forgive Morgan Stanley for Facebook’s decline, McCormick said.

 Palo Alto Networks said it plans to offer 4.7 million shares for $34 to $37 each, according to a filing, while its shareholders are offering 1.5 million.
 The company will list under the symbol PANW on the New York Stock Exchange.
-Morgan Stanley is leading the offering along with Goldman Sachs Group Inc. (GS) and Citigroup Inc. (C)
+Morgan Stanley is leading the offering along with Goldman Sachs Group Inc. (GS:US) and Citigroup Inc. (C:US)

 Nir Zuk co-founded Palo Alto Networks in 2005.
 Its firewalls give companies customized control over what their employees can access through the Internet, with products installed at more than 5,300 companies, according to its website.